 - anyone experienced in working with vulnerable people.
 This will include your care coordinator, a social worker or community psychiatric nurse,

 - a trained appropriate adult, or

-- someone who is over 18 who is not employed by the police.
+- a responsible person who is over 18 who is not employed by the police.

 Your AA will be independent from the police.
 This means that they don’t work for the police.